Advanced Clinical Practice

 Student-Led Individually Created Course (SLICC)

 Development of clinical skills requires practical experience in a clinical setting.
-While the R(D)SVS will run face-to-face practical courses, it is recognised that it will not be possible for all students to travel to Edinburgh to take these.
+While the School runs face-to-face practical courses, it is recognised that it is not possible for all students to travel to Edinburgh to take these.

-Students will create their project with pre-approval of the programme team through the University of Edinburgh process for student-led course creation.
+Students create their project with pre-approval of the programme team.

 Student-Led Individually Created Course outline